 Specialty Account Creation (SAC) is a web tool that students, faculty, and staff use to create specialty accounts on servers they have been granted access.
 These servers are not centrally managed by OIT, but by other departments.

 Who gets to use the tool:

 Only faculty, staff, or students that have been granted access by an administrator.
 If you are required to use a specialty account for a course or to access a specific resource, you will be instructed to do so.
 If not, this tool is not for you.

 How to create your specialty account:

 Some CU Boulder faculty, staff, and students utilize other OIT servers such as spot.colorado.edu and rintintin.colorado.edu for web page hosting.
-Email can be accessed through an email program such as Outlook, or through a secure terminal program called Pine.
-Learn more about about these accounts.
+Learn more about web hosting.